innocious/realtime-log-cli/README.md

 # Real-time Log Monitoring System

-This project is a two-part solution for analyzing continuous log data, demonstrating real-time monitoring and threshold-based alerting.
+This project is a solution for analyzing continuous log data, demonstrating real-time monitoring and threshold-based alerting.

-1. Log Processor (log_processor.py) - Core Monitoring
+### Log Processor (real_time_log_processor.py) - Core Monitoring Functionality

 The Log Processor is the main application responsible for monitoring service health.
 It continuously reads new log entries and analyzes them for critical events.

-A. Core Functionality
+1. Core Functionality

 Real-time Tailing: The processor efficiently reads new log lines as they are written, simulating a live data stream.